 June 13, 2019

-Around the world, researchers, policy makers and practitioners are working to ensure cities and communities are prepared for the challenges and opportunities of aged and highly urbanized populations.
-Bringing together stakeholders from Europe, Asia, Australia and North America, this book presents...
+Around the world, researchers, policy makers, and practitioners are working to ensure cities and communities are prepared for the challenges and opportunities of aged and highly urbanised populations.
+Bringing together stakeholders from Asia, Australia, Europe, and North America, this book presents...

 Johannes M Kiess, Martin Seeliger